 Spring in Darjeeling is beautiful, almost ethereal you would say.
 Winter has almost retreated, making way for warmer days.
-The temperature ranges between 15°C to 18°C, making this season highly popular among travellers.
+The temperature ranges between 15°C to 18°C, making this season highly popular among travelers.
 Expect accommodations and tourists’ hot spots to be booked, so it is advisable to make your bookings well in advance.

 The landscape in and around Darjeeling transforms too; there is lush foliage all over contrasted by wildflowers carelessly growing here and there.
 If you farther up the mountains, be prepared to be greeted by tall pine trees and the vibrancy of blossoming rhododendrons.

 Sightseeing in Darjeeling is perfect around this time; the sun feels warm and toasty on your skin.
-Visit the tea plantations, spend a calm morning exploring the area around the Ghoom Monastery or catch a spectacular sunrise at Tiger Hill.
+Visit the tea plantations, spend a calm morning exploring the area around the Ghoom Monastery, or catch a spectacular sunrise at Tiger Hill.

 June to September (Summer/ Monsoon)

 While June and July are technically the summer months in Darjeeling, they are prone to rainfall which ranges from high to moderate in amounts.
 Take a toy-train ride on the much famed Darjeeling Himalayan Railway, or spend a day at the Tibetan Refugee Centre.
 If the rain bothers you too much, stay indoors reading a book with a steaming cup of hot chocolate or authentic Darjeeling tea.

 Do not let the weather deter your spirits for it is also common for the sun to show up occasionally and brighten up your day.
 It is advisable to pack umbrellas and raincoats if you’re visiting during this time.